robshape/frija/README.md

 brew install node
 ```

+Clone this repository.
 Create a file with the name `.env` inside the root directory.
 Add the following variables inside the file:
 ```
 PORT=
 ```